rjsalamanca/ppl-tracker/README.md

 [X] Error when fetching scheduled workouts for today
    - Bug was created when we had routines without days (happened during testing) [] Flash of unloaded content when we visit the profile page.
-[] Hooks not working when working with PrivateRoute Component
+[X] Hooks not working when working with PrivateRoute Component
    - Checking if still logged in still needs work.
+   - Had to rework on providers
+[IP] Errors on pages sometime
+   - Might be cookie loading error?
+   - Issue has to deal with logging in
+[IP] Ability to go to the Login and Register page once logged in.

 ************
 * STYLING: *